omidfarhang/omid.dev/content/posts/2009-02-08-matisyahu.en.md

   </p>

   <p>
-    In a 2008 rockumentary, Call+Response, headed by Justin Dillon, Matisyahu performed &#8220;Indestructible&#8221; and &#8220;Redemption Song&#8221; in support of the film's cause: a movement against current slavery and human trafficking.
+    In a 2008 rockumentary, Call+Response, headed by Justin Dillon, Matisyahu performed “Indestructible” and “Redemption Song” in support of the film's cause: a movement against current slavery and human trafficking.
   </p>

   <p>
-    Matisyahu has planns to release his new album, &#8220;LIGHT&#8221; April, 21 2009.
+    Matisyahu has planns to release his new album, “LIGHT” April, 21 2009.
   </p>

   <h4>